sergioaten/demo-terraform/README.md

 ```bash
 cd azure
 ```
+> [!NOTE]
-&emsp;In the `Azure` lab we created some resources, now the state file has the information of the resources created, we need delete the resources from the State file to import them again
+> In the `Azure` lab we created some resources, now the state file has the information of the resources created, we need delete the resources from the State file to import them again
 2. List the resources in the state file
 ```bash
 terraform state list